blog

 I was fortunate to have a father who was an outdoor educator, so all my early journeys were in my home region of Gippsland.
 Hiking at Wilsons Promontory, cross-country skiing in the Victorian Alps, and surfing at Waratah Bay are some of my fondest childhood memories.
 However my first overseas trip, which I think influenced my path greatly, was trekking in the Annapurna region of Nepal when I was 16 years old (in 1994).
 I went to a small school in the town of Warragul, and the concept of travelling to Nepal was first put to students of our year level by my English teacher Rob Devling.
 Over two years we all had to earn our way to Nepal including raising money for the Fred Hollows Eye Foundation.
 The trek was actually run by World Expeditions, and the combination of physical challenge, culture and awe-inspiring landscapes that unfolded (for me particularly meeting the Nepalese people was the highlight) have remained the recipe for the kind of journeys that drive me on today.

-On a journey that ballooned from an 18 month plan to a three and a half year epic, patience was something that Nomads taught me.
+On a journey that ballooned from an 18-month plan to a three-and-a-half-year epic, patience was something that Nomads taught me.
 The Kazakhs have a saying - "If you must rush in life...rush slowly" - it is an approach to life that I have tried to carry over into my life since the journey.
 But perhaps the greatest lesson was the need to constantly appeal to the better side of human nature wherever I went.
-I had to make friends with all walks of life, and as a result both my inner and outer world expanded dramatically and I came to appreciate how important human relationships are.
+I had to make friends from all walks of life, and as a result both my inner and outer world expanded dramatically and I came to appreciate how important human relationships are.

 1. On this journey you experienced some significant moments; including receiving your loyal dog Tigon as a gift, being invited to the Khan’s palace in Crimea, and having your horses stolen at 2am, five days into your 10,000km journey.
 It’s a hard ask, but what’s your most memorable moment on your trip?